TCFD

 Governance

 We recognize climate change as one of our key management issues.
-Tamronʼs policy on risk response including climate change, its targets and other important matters are discussed and determined by the CSR Committee, which is chaired by the president and whose members are all full-time officers and divisional heads serving as CSR officers, including the vice-chairperson who serves as the Chief CSR Officer.
+TAMRONʼs policy on risk response including climate change, its targets and other important matters are discussed and determined by the CSR Committee, which is chaired by the president and whose members are all full-time officers and divisional heads serving as CSR officers, including the vice-chairperson who serves as the Chief CSR Officer.
 Systems are in place to enable appropriate supervision by the Board of Directors, including the requirement that material matters be reported to the Board.
 The CSR Committee also checks the progress of targets laid out in Environmental Vision 2050.

 We conducted an evaluation of risks and opportunities based on the 1.5℃ scenario.
 We recognize the relevant risks and opportunities as shown in the table below.
 It will also be necessary to contribute to worldwide initiatives as part of the shift to decarbonized society to ensure the sustained corporate activities of TAMRON.
 TAMRON formulated Environment Vision 2050 for this purpose.
 We will contribute to a sustainable earth by reducing CO2 emissions to zero by 2050.

-Category Items Business impacts Materialization timing Possibility Extent of impact
+Category | Items | Business impacts | Materialization timing | Possibility | Extent of impact |

-Short term to long term Large Medium
+Short term to long term | Large | Medium |

-➡ While the TAMRON Group will adapt to a decarbonized society based on Environment Vision 2050, if concerns emerge among stakeholders about our response, there is a risk of declining net sales due to damage to corporate value, the suspension of trade or other developments.
+Reputation | - Damage to corporate value or risk of suspension of trade through inability to respond to the shift to a decarbonized society ➡ While the TAMRON Group will adapt to a decarbonized society based on Environment Vision 2050, if concerns emerge among stakeholders about our response, there is a risk of declining net sales due to damage to corporate value, the suspension of trade or other developments. |

-Medium-to-Long term Small Medium
+Medium-to-Long term | Small | Medium | |

-Physical risks Cessation of business activities due to natural disasters - Risk of suspension of product supply as a result of factory shutdowns and disrupted supply chains due to natural disasters of increasing severity (flooding and localized torrential rain)
+Physical risks | Cessation of business activities due to natural disasters | - Risk of suspension of product supply as a result of factory shutdowns and disrupted supply chains due to natural disasters of increasing severity (flooding and localized torrential rain) ➡ As a result of assessing risks for our production sites (three sites in Japan and two overseas, in China and Vietnam respectively), we confirmed that changes to future operational risks due to flooding (overflowing rivers) are limited. ➡ We will deal with short-term climate change risks related to the supply chain with business continuity planning (BCP). |

-Long term Medium Small
+Long term | Medium | Small |

-Opportunities Expanded demand for infrastructure inspection lenses - Expanded sales of lenses used in inspections of infrastructure contributing to improved social resilience such as disaster prevention and mitigation
+Opportunities | Expanded demand for infrastructure inspection lenses | - Expanded sales of lenses used in inspections of infrastructure contributing to improved social resilience such as disaster prevention and mitigation ➡ We view this as a medium-to-long-term growth opportunity and aim to expand net sales through activities reflected in our management strategy. |

-Medium-to-Long term Large Large
+Medium-to-Long term | Large | Large |

 1.5℃ Target Scenario